 4. Quality assurance

-- How to learn?
+- How to learn the QA skills?

 - Study industry-specific standards, such as ISO 9001 for manufacturing or GDPR for data protection.